LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/using-github.md

 1. Using the GitHub web browser interface (simply at [github.com](https://github.com/)).
 This is the easiest to use and enables you to make simple changes through a user interface.
 2. Using the [GitHub app](https://desktop.github.com/).
 This is a more advanced tool which requires more configuration and coding.

-## Making changes in GitHub

-The process for making changes in GitHub will depend on what you're trying to do.
-Please refer to other sections of the playbook.

 ### Committing your changes to the Data Platform Project

 1. Navigate to the `Commit new file` or `Commit changes` section at the bottom of the page.